truecharts/website/docs/manual/FAQ.md

 ### How Do I know if an App uses CNPG?

-Here's a list of Apps in the Stable and premium trains that use CNPG (up to date as of 3rd May 2023):
+Here's a list of Apps in the stable and premium trains that use CNPG (up to date as of 3rd May 2023):

 `airsonic-advanced`
 `authelia`